 8. Valaam Nature

-The lake area around is rich with fish, islands are populated by birds and on the shore-line Ladoga Ringed Seal lives - a rare and interesting animal species.
-Within the area of Valaam Nature Park nature of the Archipelago is specially protected.
+The lake area around is rich in fish, islands are populated by birds and on the shore-line the Ladoga Ringed Seal lives - a rare and interesting animal species.
+Within the area of Valaam Nature Park the nature of the Archipelago is specially protected.

 A comprehensive tour of Karelia, including the Solovetsky Islands

 Voyage from St. Petersburg to Valaam Island in Ladoga Lake

 Feel free to request a tailor made tour to Russia

 Hydrofoil from Sortavala to Valaam is operated from mid May till mid September, travel time is one hour one way.